AI agents are power tools

 • You’re missing attributes with which to evaluate the choices, attributes which would differentiate the choices for you

-• You’re incorrect about how well the choices match your evaluate criteria
+• You’re incorrect about how well the choices match your evaluation criteria

 • There really is no difference between the choices given information you can have now (ruling out somehow getting future knowledge)